vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ## vSphere with Tanzu SaaS Integration

 To integrate with VMware Tanzu SaaS products, it is necessary for both supervisor and workload clusters to have access to the VMware cloud portals.
-When access to the internet is routed or via a transparent proxy no additional action is needed.
-When access is via a Web proxy, both the Supervisor Cluster and the workload clusters must be deployed with the appropriate proxy configuration.
+When access to the internet is routed or through a transparent proxy no additional action is needed.
+When access is through a Web proxy, both the Supervisor Cluster and the workload clusters must be deployed with the appropriate proxy configuration.
 Supervisor web proxy support requires a minimum of vCenter 7.0 update 3a.

 ## Tanzu Mission Control

 Tanzu Mission Control is a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.
 It provides operators with a single control point to give developers the independence they need to drive the business forward while enabling consistent management and operations across environments for increased security and governance.

-#### Attaching Tanzu Kubernetes Clusters to Tanzu Mission Control
+### Attaching Tanzu Kubernetes Clusters to Tanzu Mission Control

 It is recommended to attach the Supervisor Cluster and workload clusters into Tanzu Mission Control (TMC) as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.